unigazer/node-changes/README.md

 Get the release changelog right from your terminal!

-Whenever Node releases a new version of the framework I want to read the changelog, and then I thought: "Why not make changelogs supernerdy so that I can read the right from my terminal?".
+Whenever Node releases a new version of the framework I want to read the changelog, and then I thought: "Why not make changelogs supernerdy so that I can read the changelog right from my terminal?".
 And then it happened.
 I decided to read the GitHub v3 RESTful API and created a CLI tool that let's your read the changelog for your local Node version or for a specific node version.

 # Install
 ```bash